-Most food gardeners know there is no such thing as a deer-proof plant – if hungry enough, deer will eat anything – but over the years I’ve learned that certain veggies and herbs are less palatable.
+Most food gardeners know there is no such thing as a deer proof vegetables or plants that deer don’t eat – if hungry enough, deer will eat anything – but over the years I’ve learned that certain vegetables and herbs are less palatable.

 Related Post: How to Control Squash Bugs Organically

 Deer are ruminants, which means they ferment food in their stomachs and can digest a very wide range of plants.
 Yet, there are still plants that are toxic to them.